daniilsjb/Archer/README.md

 * Coroutines
 * Modules

 Some features are not fully complete.
-For instance, null safety doesn't work with compound assignments, and the iterator system is very basic.
+For instance, null safety doesn't work with compound assignments, and the iterator protocol is very basic.
 Quite a few syntax decisions were made hastily, as much bigger priority was given to testing out ideas - coroutines are a good example of that.
 Still, there was a lot of work involved in implementing these, and I hope that some people may find it interesting.

 For more details, see example programs.